Search This Blog

 Presumably through sale, George came into the possession of a ship's* captain who brought him to England.
 According to some reports he was at that point an orphan, and had already been exhibited in his nations capital.
 It was also claimed the little boys life was in danger due to the "superstitious prejudices" of the locals, although how far this was true or a later attempt to justify his removal is unclear.
 At Bristol the captain sold him to travelling showman John Richardson for a reported 1000 guineas.
 If true that was equivalent to the cost of buying multiple houses but John was a highly successful showmen already and could afford it.
 He was known to be a big spender.
 George was then between 14 months and 19 months old depending on which report you believe.
 It appears the Captain had sought out Richardson as a buyer rather than the other way round.

 John Richardson had been born in Marlow Workhouse.
 Again, according to which story you believe he either ran away from the workhouse or from a job he had been found at the age of 14 and went to London.
 There he became involved in running a pub and organising travelling theatricals.
 These seem to have been largely comic.
-He was not then a "freak show" proprietor as such.
+He was not a "freak show" proprietor as such.

 For many years a Bible passed down through the Wildego family of Great Marlow which was said to have been gifted by Richardson to one of their female forebears.
-This was in recognition of her role in feeding and clothing the young runaway when he no one else to turn to.
-Once he had made a success of himself, Richardson remembered her kindness and rewarded it with the Bible and a miniature chalk portrait of the Spotted Boy.
-The Bible was still in the family hands when the recipients granddaughter Hannah Wildego died in 1883.
+This was in recognition of her role in feeding and clothing the young runaway when he had no one else to turn to.
+Once he had made a success of himself, Richardson remembered her kindness and rewarded her with the Bible and a miniature chalk portrait of the Spotted Boy.
+The Bible was still in the family hands when the recipient's granddaughter Hannah Wildego died in 1883.

 The sideshow was called The Beautiful Spotted Boy and was billed as a chance to see the wonder of God's creation.
 The Star newspaper said George was the "without exception the greatest beauty and most interesting curiosity ever seen" while another dubbed him a "lovely infant".
-At Sadler's Wells in September 1810 the Spotted Boy was well down the list of attractions but by October his appearance is one of the most highlighted attractions.
+At Sadler's Wells in September 1810 the Spotted Boy was well down the list of attractions but by October his appearance was one of the most highlighted attractions.

 Those he appeared on the bill with in September included Grimaldi the clown, the Sampford Ghost, Lambert the Fatman, Sadler's Baboon and The Yorkshire Giant.
+These did not work for Richardson, they just appeared as part of the same shows.

 The comedy performer Charles Edwards must also have worked on the same bill as George at one point as his wife Anne in writing her biography of Charles said that he met the child and developed "a great attachment to him".
 He visited George regularly.
 Ann recalled that "the child loved him very much and they played together by the hour".
 The same affection was said to exist between George and John Richardson.
 Robert Chambers in his book The Book of Days for instance called George "a child of amiable manners much attached to Richardson".
 As well he might be, as John's affection aside, who else did he have in the world?